 If your child needs treatment for a heart condition, it can be a distressing time for your family.
-At the St. Louis Children’s Hospital Heart Center, our highly trained doctors specialize in pediatric heart care that uses minimally invasive procedures.
-We offer these advanced methods for heart care to help children recover quickly to enjoy their best possible health.
+At the St. Louis Children’s Hospital Heart Center, our highly trained pediatric cardiologists specialize in heart care for children that uses minimally invasive procedures whenever possible.
+We offer these advanced treatment methods for heart care to help children recover quickly to enjoy their best possible health.

 What Is Cardiac Catheterization?

-Cardiac catheterization is a nonsurgical, minimally invasive procedure in which a doctor threads catheters (thin, flexible tubes) into a blood vessel and guides them to the heart.
-Catheterization can help diagnose and treat a variety of congenital and acquired heart conditions.
+Cardiac catheterization is a nonsurgical, minimally invasive procedure in which a doctor threads thin, flexible tubes called catheters into a blood vessel and guides them to the heart.
+Cardiac catheterization can help diagnose and treat a variety of congenital and acquired heart conditions.

 Why Choose St. Louis Children’s Hospital for Your Child’s Heart Care?

-Our cardiac catheterization program is one of the most highly respected programs in the nation, offering you:
+The pediatric cardiac catheterization program at St. Louis Children's Hospital is one of the most highly respected programs in the nation.
+Our program offers:

 - Expert care from doctors who are nationally recognized leaders in cardiac catheterization for children